GNOME/pygobject/docs/tutorials/gobject/basics.rst

 ======

 .. hint::
-    In this example, we will use GTK widgets to demonstrate a GObject capabilities.
+    In this example, we will use GTK widgets to demonstrate GObject capabilities.

 GObject Initialization